Reporting: Shannon Miller

 Releasing footage of an incident may give the appearance of transparency, but does not eliminate potential for biased presentation of evidence.
 In Metro’s routine 72-hour press brief, Assistant Sheriff Brett Zimmerman released Lopez’s “criminal history” which boiled down to false statement to a parole officer two years ago—information which has no bearing in addressing the legitimacy of Use of Force during a traffic stop.
 Zimmerman went on to say that Lopez would have been charged with assault with a deadly weapon on an officer, had he survived.
 Metro’s official story—that Lopez had said “Shoot me” twice, and that he picked up the gun—is not verified by the footage.
 Yet, that is the narrative that has gone forth in news media coverage.

 Changing public perception of police is not enough—police-community interactions must change.
-In the case of Junior Lopez, releasing body-cam footage may have demonstrated transparency at a surface level; however, police interactions with the eyewitnesses and Lopez’s family, and police’s one-sided presentation show that Metro's reform isn't over.
+In the case of Junior Lopez, releasing body-cam footage may have demonstrated transparency at a surface level; however, police interactions with the eyewitnesses and the disingenuous presentation of the incident show that Metro's reform is far from complete.

 Reform Recommendations Refused

 Discipline for the involved officers—who made tactical errors that resulted in a devastating, preventable death—is not disclosed during the brief either.
-Nor was Lopez’s family successful when they attempted to obtain that information from the department.
+Nor was Lopez’s family successful when they attempted to obtain that information from the department when they tried.

-Metro has two administrative boards (created during the reform) that review and recommend discipline for officers in OIS and other incidents.
-Those are the Use of Force Review Board (UoFRB) and the Tactical Review Board.
+One of the frequently-cited trademarks of Metro's improved "accountability" are the two administrative boards (created during the reform) that review and recommend discipline for officers in OIS and other incidents: the Use of Force Review Board (UoFRB) and the Tactical Review Board.
 These boards use evidence presented by Metro detectives to decide whether an officer complied with training and policies in UoF incidents.
 The boards also provide recommendations on whether to commend, suspend or to terminate incident-involved officers.
 The Tactical Review Board—comprised of five voting department officials and four non-voting citizens—can modify or completely overturn the findings from the UoFRB.
 And ultimately, there is little to no definitive criteria for the Sheriff to override all recommendations in this process.

-In light of public controversies surrounding the incident review process, this “reform” will not tip the scale toward improved police-community relations.
+Public controversies have surrounded this administrative review process, this “reform” will not tip the scale toward improved police-community relations.
 In 2013, a string of board resignations ensued after then-Sheriff Doug Gillespie ignored the boards’ recommendation to terminate an officer Jacquar Roston.
 The UoFRB concluded that Roston had made poor tactical decisions that led to him shoot an unarmed man in the leg.
-The UoFRB chair and then-Assistant Sheriff was the first to resign when Gillespie announced Roston would keep his job.
+The UoFRB chair (then-Assistant Sheriff) was the first to resign when Gillespie announced Roston would keep his job.
 Four other board members’ resignations followed.
 One of those members cited union politics and Gillespie’s lack of accountability as main reasons for resigning.